7 Ways for Caregivers to Protect Their Financial Health

 “Many folks see their own financial situations flipped upside down by being a caregiver,” says Matt Schulz, chief credit analyst at LendingTree.
 “That’s especially true when there’s an unexpected medical emergency that transitions into a long-term caregiving situation.”

-Having an emergency fund to tap into can help you avoid taking on debt when the unexpected occurs.
+Having an emergency fund can help you avoid taking on debt when the unexpected occurs.

-And though traditional advice advocates for three to six months of funds to cover your basic expenses, as a caregiver, you’ll want to pad the account to cover the needs of your family member as well.
+Although traditional advice recommends three to six months of funds to cover your basic expenses, as a caregiver, you’ll want to pad the account to cover your family member's needs as well.

 “In some cases, time can be an ally,” says Schulz.
 “If you envision yourself as a likely caregiver in the future, putting money aside to prepare for that can help greatly.”